Consumer staples, miners lift London's FTSE 100; Vodafone surges - News Break

 "Towards the end of last week and on Monday, the market saw a three day sell off, and now we've recovered, that's all driven by a recovery in U.S markets and corporate earnings," said Keith Temperton, equity sales trader at Forte Securities.

-Mobile operator Vodafone jumped 2.4% and was among the largest gainers on the FTSE 100 after it reported a better-than-expected 3.3% rise in first-quarter service revenue.
+Mobile operator Vodafone (VOD.L) jumped 2.4% and was among the largest gainers on the FTSE 100 after it reported a better-than-expected 3.3% rise in first-quarter service revenue. read more

 "We're about to go into the biggest earnings season next week and everyone is anticipating more solid earnings as some of the major names are reporting," Temperton added.

-Aiding sentiment was a jump in British retail sales in June, which sent shares of retail stocks up by nearly 1.0%.
-(Graphic: Retailers outperform FTSE 100 since mid-July as easing lockdown spur demand, )
+Aiding sentiment was a jump in British retail sales in June, which sent shares of retail stocks (.FTNMX404010) up by nearly 1.0%. read more

 The FTSE 100 has gained 8.7% so far this year led by dovish central bank policies and government stimulus, but has underperformed its wider European and local mid-cap peers due to inflation concerns and rising coronavirus infections.

-Dollar-earning consumer staples stocks, including Unilever, Reckitt Benckiser Group, British American Tobacco and Diageo Plc were among top gainers on weaker pound.
+Dollar-earning consumer staples stocks, including Unilever (ULVR.L), Reckitt Benckiser Group , British American Tobacco (BATS.L) and Diageo Plc (DGE.L) were among top gainers on weaker pound.

-The domestically focussed mid-cap index rose 0.9% on strong earnings updates from insurer Beazley, while Ultra Electronics was the top gainer on Cobham’s takeover offer.
+The domestically focussed mid-cap index (.FTMC) rose 0.9% on strong earnings updates from insurer Beazley, while Ultra Electronics was the top gainer on Cobham's takeover offer. read more

-Among other stocks, Britain’s NatWest Group rose 2.5% after it agreed to sell assets from its Irish arm to Permanent TSB.
+Among other stocks, Britain's NatWest Group (NWG.L) rose 2.5% after it agreed to sell assets from its Irish arm to Permanent TSB (IL0A.I). read more

 Comments / 0